-The Olympic Legacy Funding allowed the school to provide a wide variety of after school and curriculum time opportunities for the children at St Matthew's in 2014-15, including Netball and the aforementioned Lunchtime Running Club.
-This meant that participation rates* for the year were higher than in previous years.
+The Olympic Legacy Funding allowed the school to provide a wide variety of after school and curriculum time opportunities for the children at St Matthew's in 2015-16, including Netball and the aforementioned Lunchtime Running Club.
+This meant that participation rates* in Key Stage 2 was higher than in previous years.

 The participation rates* for each year group were as follows:

 Year 1 - 39%

 Year 2 - 32%

 Year 3 - 82%

 We were disappointed with the figures in Key Stage 1 and we intend to address this in 2016-17 by providing more opportunities for the children.
 However, the figures for Key Stage 2 represent excellent progress from previous years.